Bonfida/sns-sdk/react/README.md

 This hook can be used to retrive the size of a domain name account

-### `useFavoriteDomain`
+### `usePrimaryDomain`

-This hook can be used to retrieve the favorite domain of a wallet if it exists
+This hook can be used to retrieve the primary domain of a wallet if it exists.
+Previously known as `useFavoriteDomain`.

 ### `useProfilePic`